BiAPoL/BioImage-Analysis-and-Data-Processing-Workshop-2025/README.md

 This work is licensed by the Bio-Image Analysis Technology Development group (BiAPoL), Cluster of Excellence Physics of Life (PoL), Dresden, under a Creative Commons Attribution 4.0 International License.
 It contains derived materials from previous work from Robert Haase (ScaDS AI Leipzig), Johannes Soltwedel (PoL Dresden), Maleeha Hassan (PoL Dresden).

-The Jupyter book of the course can be viewed under this URL: **to be added**
+The Jupyter book of the course can be viewed under this URL: https://github.com/BiAPoL/BioImage-Analysis-and-Data-Processing-Workshop-2025

 It is maintained using [Jupyter lab](https://jupyter.org/) and build using [Jupyter book](https://jupyterbook.org/en/stable/intro.html).